-We are committed to following all statutory exclusions procedures to ensure that every child receives an education in a safe and caring environment.
+We are committed to following all statutory suspension and permanent exclusion procedures to ensure that every child receives an education in a safe and caring environment.

-Exclusion can only be for a breach of the college's behaviour policy, which is widely published to all students and parents on the college website.
-There are two types of exclusion: fixed-term (or fixed-period) and permanent.
+Suspension or permanent exclusion can only be for a breach of the college's behaviour policy, which is widely published to all students and parents on the college website.
+It is important to define the difference between suspension and permanent exclusion.
+Suspension; fixed-term (or fixed-period) and permanent is when the student comes off roll and does not return.

-A decision to exclude a student will be taken only:
+A decision to permanently exclude a student will be taken only:

-- > In response to serious or persistent breaches of the college's behaviour policy, and - > If allowing the student to remain in school would seriously harm the education or welfare of others
+- > In response to serious or persistent breaches of the college's behaviour policy - > If allowing the student to remain in college would seriously harm the education or welfare of others

-Before deciding whether to exclude a student, either permanently or for a fixed period, the principal or authorised senior leader will:
+Before deciding whether to suspend or permanently exclude a student, the principal or authorised senior leader will:

-Consider all the relevant facts and evidence, including whether the incident(s) leading to the exclusion were provoked

-Allow the student to give their version of events

-- > Consider if the student has special educational needs (SEN) - > Consider the use of the Cowley Re-engagement Unit as an alternative to exclusion.
+- Consider all the relevant facts and evidence, including whether the incident(s) leading to the suspension/permanent exclusion were provoked - > Allow the student to give their version of events - > Consider if the student has special educational needs (SEN) - > Consider the use of the Cowley Re-engagement Unit as an alternative to suspension.